kayla-shares-projects/oil-spill-hse-compliance-analysis/README.md

 ## Data Source
 The primary dataset used in this project is a publicly available oil spill incidents database containing reported spill events, facility information, location details, contributing factors, material types, quantities, and cleanup timelines.

+## Methodology
+This analysis follows a regulatory-style analytical approach focused on monitoring, risk identification, and compliance oversight rather than operational intervention.

+The workflow is structured as follows:

+1. **Data Familiarization**
+   Review reported spill incidents to understand available attributes, reporting timelines, and data limitations inherent in regulatory reporting systems.

+2. **Data Preparation**
+   Clean and standardize date fields, location identifiers, and quantity measurements to ensure consistency across records.
+Where necessary, derived fields (e.g., response duration) will be calculated from existing data.

+3. **Exploratory Analysis**
+   Analyze spill frequency, distribution, and trends across time, facilities, regions, and contributing factors to identify patterns of elevated environmental risk.

+4. **Impact and Severity Assessment**
+   Evaluate spill severity using reported quantities, material types, and indicators of environmental impact such as affected waterbodies.

+5. **Response Effectiveness Analysis**
+   Assess cleanup and response performance by examining time-to-close metrics and identifying incidents with prolonged remediation periods.

+6. **Visualization and Reporting**
+   Summarize key findings through dashboards and visualizations designed to support regulatory decision-making, inspection prioritization, and environmental oversight.

 ## Tools
 - SQL for data querying and aggregation
 - Power BI for visualization and dashboarding